ortexx/musiphone/README.md

 To use browser version of the player you only need to find and open any available musiphone node address.
 It will look like a regular website.
 You can use [the player version](https://github.com/ortexx/museria-player/) based on [the global music storage](https://github.com/ortexx/museria-global/).

 ## Android player
-You can get prepared apk files from [./dist/android](https://github.com/ortexx/musiphone/tree/master/dist/android).
+You can get prepared apk/aab files from [./dist/android](https://github.com/ortexx/musiphone/tree/master/dist/android).
 To build an android application by yourself, you have to install all the necessary dependencies and compile the application via [cordova](https://cordova.apache.org/).
 All the necessary scripts you can find in the project [./package.json](https://github.com/ortexx/musiphone/blob/master/package.json).
 The only option to pass for building is an API address.
 It is necessary for the application to know where to connect for working.
 You can specify  __MUSIPHONE_API_ADDRESS__ environment variable.
 If you don't pass it, the user will have to set it up in the app.
 The value can be any musiphone node address in your network: